woojiahao/hound/notes/configuring-hound.md

 To configure Hound, use the project's `config/config.exs` file or equivalent (v0.14.0 and above).
 Here are some examples:

+To run with Selenium, start the `selenium-server.jar` and ensure that the other drivers are not running explicitly, i.e. do not run `chromedriver` and `geckodriver` separately.

 ```elixir
 # Start with selenium driver (default)
 config :hound, driver: "selenium"